callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBePartiallyChecked()
 ```

-These allows you to assert whether the given element is checked or partially checked from user's perspective.
-It relies on accessibility checked state as set by `aria-checked` or `accessibilityState.checked` props.
+These allow you to assert whether the given element is checked or partially checked from the user's perspective.
+It relies on the accessibility checked state as set by `aria-checked` or `accessibilityState.checked` props.

 :::note
-* `toBeChecked()` matcher works only on elements with `checkbox` or `radio` role.
+* `toBeChecked()` matcher works only on elements with the `checkbox` or `radio` role.
-* `toBePartiallyChecked()` matcher works only on elements with `checkbox` role.
+* `toBePartiallyChecked()` matcher works only on elements with the `checkbox` role.
 :::

 ### `toBeExpanded()` /  `toBeCollapsed()` {#tobeexpanded}